ErinBecker/carpentries.org/pages/membership.md

 ways.
 Organisations providing such in-kind services to The Carpentries are eligible to receive a discount on their membership price, as detailed below.

 <strong>Instructor Training</strong>

-  * Instructor Training is a primary benefit of membership.
+Instructor Training is a primary benefit of membership.
 Seats in Instructor Training are priced according to whether the training is coordinated by The Carpentries or internally by the member organisation.
   * online, coordinated by The Carpentries = $1,000 each
-    * online with one in-house Trainer, coordinated by The Carpentries = $750 each \*
+  * online with one in-house Instructor Trainer, coordinated by The Carpentries = $750 each \*
-    * online or in-person with in-house Trainers, coordinated by member organisation = $500 each \*
+  * online or in-person with in-house Instructor Trainers, coordinated by member organisation = $500 each \*

-\* Only available to member organisations supporting Trainers.
+\* Only available to member organisations supporting Instructor Trainers.

 Prices listed above apply to the first 15 seats in online Instructor Training or the first 30 seats in in-house Instructor Training.
 We offer a 10% discount on additional seats, with a maximum total of 50 online seats, or 100 in-house seats.

 <strong>Instructor Trainer Training</strong>

-$10,000
+Each year we provide training for a small number of qualified individuals to become Instructor Trainers.
+This training requires a significant time commitment and has limited availability.
+The cost to support an individual through this training is $10,000.
+As each active Trainer at a member organisation earns a $5,000 discount on the membership price, and can support in-house Instructor Training, an Instructor Trainer Training seat generally pays for itself within two years.

-Workshops
+<strong>Workshops</strong>

-Each Platinum membership includes 6 centrally-organised workshops.
-Instructor travel fees may apply and are the responsibility of the hosting organisation.
+Each Platinum membership includes 6 centrally-organised workshops\* and unlimited self-organised workshops.\*\*

-#### Discounts
+<strong>Discounts</strong>

 For each active Trainer who is supported by a member organisation in fulfilling their duties as laid out in the Trainer agreement (link), a $5,000 discount will be deducted from your membership price.
 This does not include potential future Trainers who will become Trainers during the membership year.
 If your organisation supports a Regional Coordinator (link to description), a $10,000 discount will be deducted from your membership price.
 The typical workload for a Regional Coordinator is 35 centrally-organised workshops per year (not including self-organised workshops).
 If workshop demand raises above that level, we may bring on a second Regional Coordinator in your region.
 Community Lead